 In honor of the Annunciation, ask your pastor to offer the Blessing of a Child in the Womb.
-Propose the possibility of including this blessing as part of the weekend Masses before the feast day, as not all parishioners will be able to attend Mass on the Solemnity of the Annunciation.
+Propose the possibility of including this blessing as part of the weekend Masses March 21-22, as not all parishioners will be able to attend Mass on the Solemnity of the Annunciation.
 Your pastor may prefer to offer the blessing at another time.
 Once a date and time have been set, invite expectant parents to participate by announcing the blessing from the pulpit and/or including an invitation in the bulletin.
-You could ask parents to RSVP, but even if you want to leave the option open for parents to come forward without prior notice, you may want to confirm a few parents' participation ahead of time.